dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ```

 ### Talking to the PC
-I used the built in USART to talk to the PC - the code on the microcontroller side is pretty standard.
-The only trick was implementing the stream capability to minimize use the use of RAM by storing as much as possible in flash (program) memory - the chip has 32K of Flash but only 2K of RAM.
+I used the built in USART to talk to the PC - the code on the microcontroller side has a few twists.
+The first trick was implementing the stream capability to minimize use the use of RAM by storing as much as possible in flash (program) memory - the chip has 32K of Flash but only 2K of RAM.

 ```
 /********************************************************************************